fikertekiflu/fikertekiflu/README.md

   - Designed and maintained relational databases using MySQL.
   - Developed optimized database schemas and queries for efficient data retrieval and manipulation.

-- **PHP:**
-  - Built server-side applications and APIs using PHP and popular frameworks like Laravel.

-- **Python:**
-  - Utilized Python for backend development, scripting, and automation tasks.
-  - Developed web applications, data processing scripts, and RESTful APIs using Django and Flask.

 - **Shell Scripting (Bash):**
   - Wrote shell scripts to automate system administration tasks, deployment processes, and data processing operations.